(GCSE exam board: Edexcel/Pearson)

 - Emily Mulvey

 Students in Year 7 and Year 8 have two curriculum music lessons per fortnight.
-Our aim is to make the lessons as practical as possible to cover the three essential skills of performing, listening and composing.
-Students learn to compose and perform music from a diverse range of cultures and musical eras, from gospel singing to Indonesian Gamelan.
+Our aim is to make the lessons as practical as possible to cover the three essential skills of performing, composing and appraising.
+Students learn to compose and perform music from a range of cultures and musical eras, from popular music song writing to baroque performance.
 In their first term at Painsley Catholic College, Year 7 students prepare and deliver a large-scale performance in the college’s annual Christmas concert.

-Students may choose to study A Level music (from the Edexcel examination board) at Moorlands Sixth Form College.
+Students may choose to study A Level music (from the Edexcel examination board) at Painsley Catholic College sixth form.
+Students will travel to Denstone College for their music lessons.

 See VLE for additional lists of websites